Transform your remote Design Thinking sessions with Conceptboard

 4. Build simple prototypes

 Once you’ve identified customer needs and problems, you can start building basic prototypes.
-This step is based on the tangibility rule: by making ideas tangible by creating prototypes, we can explain them more effectively.
+This step is based on the tangibility rule: by making ideas tangible by creating low-fidelity prototypes, we can explain them more effectively.

 The prototype could be something like mapping out a new website homepage layout, designing a new version of an employee exit survey, or creating a mood board to showcase the new design direction.
 The important thing is to remember that Design Thinking is an iterative process, so you should be always willing to continually evolve this prototype in order to continually improve.
 During the prototyping phase, take advantage of Conceptboard’s powerful section tool to create presentation style slides that can be shown presentation style or downloaded as a PDF.